[Segues into the Intro Sequence, showing helicopters arriving]

 Later in the same episode, Radar senses General Hammond's chopper arriving, while standing in a tent full of noisy, drunken revellers.

-Even though he was Mash's usually deserving butt monkey Frank Burns was allowed one awesome moment in a Season Five episode.
-Margaret has been acting so incredibly tactless and insensitive about her engagement that even Hawkeye and BJ are giving him a break.
+Even though he was the show's usually-deserving butt monkey, Frank Burns was allowed one undeniably awesome moment in a Season Five episode.
+Margaret has been acting so incredibly tactless and insensitive about her engagement to Donald Penobscot that even Hawkeye and BJ are giving him a break.
 At the end of the episode, after he's recovered from a mini-breakdown and she's still bragging, he gets her back:

 Frank Burns: Listen, Pierce, why don't you and I go out on the town tonight, hmm?

 Hawkeye: Well, this is so sudden, Frank, I don't have anything to wear.

 Burns: Well, I mean, get a couple of nurses, go over to Rosie's bar, have a little fun.

 Burns: There's this little redheaded nurse who's had her eye on me.
 And tonight her wish will come true.

 Margaret: Do you mean that new girl with the freckles on her nose?

 Margaret: She's a little young for you, isn't she, Major Burns?

 Burns: Oh, I don't know.
 I thought a little youth might be nice for a change.